 - 14% are highly confident in their ability to harness the changes associated with Industry 4.0.

-So what are you willing to boldly do, in your organization to;
+So what are you willing to boldly do, in your organisation towards leveraging your talent and;

-Flourish in uncertain times, strategically finding the right balance of humans & machines, in ways that complement each other to improve both performance & productivity?
+Flourish in uncertain times, strategically finding the right balance of humans and machines, in ways that complement each other to improve both performance and productivity?

-Re-design roles & cultivate people’s multiple intelligences & maximize your organizations’ potential to adapt & grow in disruptive times?
+Re-design roles & cultivate people’s multiple intelligences and maximize your organizations’ potential to adapt and grow in the disruptive times of the fourth industrial revolution?